Flawed System

 Our will enables us to think whatever we want, whenever we want, subject to certain constraints.

-It gives us the ability to make choices within limits and do things we think will advance our perceived self-interest.
+It allows us to make choices within limits and do things we think will advance our perceived self-interest.

 Advent Of Evil